These Latinx Beauty YouTubers Have Unmatched Makeup Skills

 Amy Serrano

 If you’re looking for the best product reviews, Amy Serrano’s Youtube channel is the place to go.
-Serrano gives in-depth reviews of new products and her holy grail recommendations.
+Along with her holy grail recommendations, Serrano’s reviews don’t pull any punches.

 Mireya Rios

-Mireya Rios is not afraid to try anything.
-From using deodorant as setting powder to color- changing lipstick, Rios has tried it all.
+Mireya Rios is not afraid to step out of the box.
+From using deodorant as setting powder to color- changing lipstick, she’s tried it all.
 If you’re looking to try out a new and innovative product, check to see if Rios has tried it first.
+You’re guaranteed an in-depth and honest review.

 This article was originally published on